ScilifelabDataCentre/DbShare/README.md

 - Rename a database.
 - Clone a database.
 - Delete a database.
-- Download the Sqlite3 file containing one database.
+- Download the Sqlite3 file containing one database and its DbPortal metadata.
-- Upload a Sqlite3 database file.
+- Upload a Sqlite3 database file (plain or containing DbPortal metadata).

 ## Tables